Geraud-Vercasson/AppGestionMachines/README.md

 npm run build
 ```

-For more information see the [docs for vueify](https://github.com/vuejs/vueify).
+For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).